optimus-prime343/optimus-prime343/README.md

 ## I'm a Web and Mobile Developer
 - 👨‍💻 I'm currently working on a [React Movie App](https://movies-kappa-gray.vercel.app/)
-- 📗 I'm currently learning Flutter
+- 📗 I'm currently learning React Native animations
 - ✨ I'm looking to collaborate with other developers

 ### 🌐 Connect with me: